ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 We also had a session about Git which is obviously an essential tool to understand for any modern developer.
 We saw the ins and outs of most of the Git commands and we practiced the most common ones.
-We didn't just see Git but also how it came to be and it's predecessors.
+We didn't just see Git but also how it came to be and its predecessors.
 Overall, it was an interesting session giving us a decent understanding of Git.